Vitellaria

 The shea fruit consists of a thin, tart, nutritious pulp that surrounds a relatively large, oil-rich seed from which shea butter is extracted.
 It is a deciduous tree usually 7–15 m tall, but has reached 25 m and a trunk diameter of 2 m.

 The shea tree is a traditional African food plant.
-It has been claimed to have potential to improve nutrition, boost food supply in the "annual hungry season", foster rural development, and support sustainable land care.
+It has been said to have potential to improve nutrition, boost food supply in the "annual hungry season", foster rural development, and support sustainable land care.

 Description

 The tree starts bearing its first fruit when it is 10 to 15 years old; full production is attained when the tree is about 20 to 30 years old.
 It then produces nuts for up to 200 years.

 The fruits resemble large plums 4 to 8 centimetres long weighing between 10 and 57 grams each.
 These fruits take 4 to 6 months to ripen; the average yield is 15 to 20 kg of fresh fruit per tree, with optimum yields up to 45 kg.
-Each kilogram of fruit gives approximately .) of dry seeds.
+Each kilogram of fruit gives approximately 400 g of dry seeds.
+The fruit is edible.